 The Group applied the overdue date criterion and Annual global corporate default and rating transition study by Standard & Poor’s financial Services LLC to classify the customers to create the information sources for PD estimation.
 Based on historical data in the 2 years of operations and the annual report’s rate the Group estimated the PD for each customer and then incorporate forward looking information to obtain the PDs for IFRS 9 ECL calculations.

-31. RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)

-Credit risk (continued)

 Exposure at default

 The exposure at default (EAD) represents the present value of all future cash flow of the financial instruments subject to the impairment calculation.